Photo of many batteries

 Oil heaters (household)

-Oil heaters (no need to drain) can be taken to the next Chemical CleanOut event
+Oil heaters (no need to drain) can be taken to a Chemical CleanOut event or Kimbriki (no charge-accepted as metal recycling)

-Oil heaters won’t be picked up at bulky goods collection due to the potential of oil being present and leaking when compacted which could end up on the road.
+Oil heaters won’t be picked up at bulky goods collection due to the potential of oil being present and leaking when compacted which could cause a fire or end up on the road.

 Oral Care Waste